antonialoytorrens/TF101-linux-images/README.md

 READ ALL THE GUIDE AND TROUBLESHOOTING SECTION BEFORE POSTING AN ISSUE.</b>

+---

+⚠️ <b>Note: If you use my prebuilt image file, mind that you won't have official PostmarketOS support to ask for issues.
+The easier way is downloading my prebuilt image file, but the recommended way is building everything from scratch.</b> ⚠️

 ## **Introduction**

 This is a guide about how to run Native Linux on the Asus Eee Pad Transformer TF101.